-Arizona Culinary Institute is conveniently located in Scottsdale and occupies a spacious 18,000 square-foot building.
-We have five professionally designed kitchens including a Front Line Kitchen, Saucier Kitchen, Bakery, Advanced Baking and Showpiece Kitchen and a dedicated Basic Culinary Arts Kitchen.
+Arizona Culinary Institute is conveniently located in Scottsdale, and occupies a spacious 18,000 square-foot building.
+We have five professionally designed kitchens including a Front Line Kitchen, Saucier Kitchen, Bakery, Advanced Baking Kitchen and a dedicated Basic Culinary Arts Kitchen.
 An important resource for ACI is student-run du Jour Restaurant, which serves as a laboratory and classroom for students.
-To further enhance the learning experience we have a well-stocked Library, three Classrooms/Demonstration rooms and a comfortable indoor/outdoor student break area.
+To further enhance the learning experience we have a well-stocked Library, three Classrooms/Demonstration rooms, and a comfortable indoor/outdoor student break area.

-ACI's kitchens have been carefully designed and generously equipped with the finest professional equipment, supplied by top manufacturers including Winston, Baxter, Hobart, U.S. Range, Cleveland, Rondo, Epco and Rubbermaid.
-Our kitchens have been planned to give students a real-world experience and a safe, comfortable learning environment.
+ACI's kitchens have been carefully designed and generously equipped with industry-standard professional equipment, supplied by top manufacturers including Vita-Mix, Winston, Baxter, Hobart, U.S. Range, Varimixer, Robot Coupe, Mercer Cutlery and Rezku restaurant management software.
+Our kitchens have been planned to give students a real-world experience in a safe, comfortable, learning environment.

-Mission Statement.
+Mission Statement